DrBibop/RoR2VRMod/README.md

 Motion controls are currently not supported.
 We would love to add this in the future but it will require a lot of work and time.
 Meanwhile, we recommend using a gamepad such as an XBox controller.

 ### Can I play using the VR Mod in multiplayer with my non-VR friends?
 Yes!
 The mod is only required for VR players.
-You can even play with other vanilla players if no other mods are installed.
+Your friends still need a modded client with [BepInEx](https://thunderstore.io/package/bbepis/BepInExPack/), [HookGenPatcher](https://thunderstore.io/package/RiskofThunder/HookGenPatcher/) and [R2API](https://thunderstore.io/package/tristanmcpherson/R2API/) installed.

 ### Why play a 3rd person game in VR?
 It honestly feels pretty great!
 You can still play in first person using the [First Person mod](https://thunderstore.io/package/mistername/FirstPersonView/).
 Keep in mind that there isn't really a way to know which way is forward using this mod.
 Keep your body straight and use your joystick to make large turns.
 We plan on implementing our own first person system that works better for VR in the future.